fernandonino/mistune-json/README.md

 ## How to use the JSON renderer
 ### Installation
-This project is a work in progress.
 The package is not yet published in PyPI, but once it is, it will be installed with:
 ```shell
 pip install mistune-json
 ```